-My brother Branch, his wife Ruth, and infant son Branch Jr came to Carolina Beach in 1939 and lived with us for a time at our home on Harper Avenue before acquiring their own abode.
+My brother Branch, his wife Ruth, and infant son Branch Jr came to Carolina Beach in late 1940 and lived with us for a time at our home on Harper Avenue before acquiring their own abode.
 Branch loved surf fishing, and he got to do a lot of it that year.
 While he fished, Ruth often enjoyed walking the beach and picking up pretty or unusual sea shells.
 The best time for that was after a storm when the beach was littered with all sorts of debris from the sea.
 After her excursions, Ruth would return to the house and carefully rinse and sort her new treasures.

 One day Ruth had a rather unusual object in her collection.
 It was round and dark and heavy for its size.
 Obviously, it was man made, but it was so encrusted that no one could be sure what it was.
 Ruth soaked it, boiled it, scraped it, and scrubbed it over a period of many hours – perhaps even a day or so Finally what was revealed was a hand wrought ring of obvious antiquity.

 I have not really studied that ring for more than seventy-eight years, so the way I describe it now is based on a recollection of somewhat dubious reliability.
 As I remember it, the ring itself appeared to be silver, and a black onyx surmounted it.
 On the face of the onyx were gold images of a man’s and a woman’s heads.
 I believe the man was wearing a helmet of the Greek or Carthaginian style.
 The woman’s dress and hair arrangement was classical.
 On the side of the ring were gold images of dolphins or other sea creatures.
 This is the way I remember it, but I may be completely wrong about some of the details.
 I was only ten at that time.